albertmm96/myWorks/AsebanSkyWatch/README.md

 The application retrieves live aircraft state vectors from the OpenSky Network, combines them with OpenWeather data, and displays the results through an interactive web map embedded in a Qt interface.

-The main interest of this backend project is its lightweight memory space management for data ingestion (compared to a classic persistent relational model), with the design choice of making the UI the unique source of truth that takes advantage of TimescaleDB's elasticity.
+The main interest of this backend project lies in its lightweight state management for data ingestion, compared with a conventional persistent relational architecture.
+By making the UI the primary source of truth, the backend remains largely stateless and leverages TimescaleDB for scalable time-series storage.

 ## Features